See a step-by-step payroll guide below.

-So if you have nonminister employees, I strongly urge you to get professional help such as a payroll service or CPA firm familiar with nonprofits or churches.
+So if you have nonminister employees, I urge you to hire a payroll service or CPA/bookkeeping firm familiar with nonprofits or churches.
 Note: since I have started my bookkeeping service I has discovered that many payroll services DO NOT know how to set up payroll for ministers!
-Unless you know all the ins and outs of minister's compensation and can make sure they do it right...get a knowledgable professional to at least ensure it is set up correctly in the beginning and save yourself some heartache in the future!
+Unless you know all the ins and outs of minister's compensation and can make sure they do it right...get a knowledgeable professional to at least ensure it is set up correctly in the beginning and save yourself some heartache in the future!

-However, even if you use a payroll service or CPA firm, you need to know how to properly set up your payroll as your organization will be held responsible for any penalties that may incur from incorrect filings.
+However, even if you use a payroll service, you need to know how to properly set up your payroll as your organization will be held responsible for any penalties that may incur from incorrect filings.
 If you only have a minister employee you may be able to handle it without one of the above mentioned services...especially if their compensation is designated all housing allowance.

 As stated above, if you only have a minister as an employee, you may be able to set up and administer their payroll easily...if you understand the specific laws on ministers.

 See this page on clergy taxes to learn more about minister's dual status when it comes to the IRS: Clergy Tax

 No matter if you have minister and/or nonminister employees there are some forms you MUST have on file and some steps you should take before issuing that first paycheck.

 The Church Accounting: How To Guide devotes a whole section of the book to payroll for churches.
 It covers payroll terminology and forms and then takes you through the steps necessary to set up a payroll, calculate and file the necessary taxes and forms, and even details how to handle the minister's payroll.
 It also includes sections on filling out IRS forms: 1099 and 1096.